-Prospect theory is a theory of decision making under conditions of risk (McDermott 1998, p.
+Prospect theory is a theory of decision-making under conditions of risk (McDermott 1998, p.
 15), and it was developed by Kahneman and Tversky (1979) as a way to incorporate empirically observed violations of expected utility (Levy 1992a, p.
 179, McDermott 2004, p.
 290).
 Since its development, prospect theory has emerged as a “leading alternative” (Levy 1992a, p.
-171), “best available description,” (Barberis 2013, p.
-173) and “empirically correct theory” (Vis 2011, p.
+171), “best available description” (Barberis 2013, p.
+173), and “empirically correct theory” (Vis 2011, p.
 334) about how people evaluate risk (Ackert et al. 2006, p.
 5), particularly excelling in providing a model that offers “descriptively accurate formulations” of the human decision-making process (McDermott 2004, p.292).7 Importantly, it should be noted that while attitudes toward risk are usually portrayed as aspects of personality (March and Shapira 1987, p.
-1406), prospect theory is not a personality theory; that is, it is not necessary to know about the individual personality traits of decision-makers in order to predict behavior (McDermott 2004, p.
+1406), prospect theory is not a personality theory; that is, it is not necessary to know about the individual personality traits of decision-makers in order to predict their behavior (McDermott 2004, p.
 293, Vis 2011, p.
 335).

-While the theory has been most influential among international relations scholars, it has un- fortunately had “limited” influence on political science as a whole (Mercer 2005, p.
+While the theory has been most influential among international relations scholars, it has unfortunately had “limited” influence on political science as a whole (Mercer 2005, p.
 2).
 Still, there are several contributions in comparative politics that take prospect theory as a framework.
-For instance, Weyland (2002) studies levels of loss aversion of dictatorships when they perform radical economic reforms.
-Vis (2009) and Vis (2010) study welfare state reform showing that political gains are the necessary condition for not-unpopular reforms, while deteriorating socio-economic situations or political losses are necessary for unpopular reforms.
-Additionally, Steinacker (2006) studies issue salience, Schumacher et al. (2015) focuses on party platform change, and Carreras (2019) argues that “citizens who were in the domain of economic losses were more likely to take a risk and vote in favor of Brexit.”
+For instance, Weyland (2002) studies the levels of loss aversion of dictatorships when they perform radical economic reforms.
+Vis (2009) and Vis (2010) study welfare state reform, showing that political gains are the necessary condition for not-unpopular reforms, while deteriorating socioeconomic situations or political losses are necessary for unpopular reforms.
+Additionally, Steinacker (2006) studies issue salience, Schumacher et al. (2015) focus on party platform change, and Carreras (2019) argues that “citizens who were in the domain of economic losses were more likely to take a risk and vote in favor of Brexit.”

 Since others have already provided very comprehensive overviews of prospect theory (Levy 1992a; Levy 1992b; Levy 1997; McDermott 1998; McDermott 2004; Mercer 2005; Vis 2011; Barberis 2013; Linde and Vis 2017; Vieider and Vis 2019), we will limit this section to describing its main components.8 The theory is based on two empirically derived concepts (Vieider and Vis 2019, p.334).
 First, utilities are defined over changes in outcomes with respect to a reference point (“reference dependence”).
 Note the sharp contrast with expected value theories, where the focus is on absolute levels of wealth (Ackert et al. 2006, pp. 5–6).
-Second, individuals distort values of outcomes in an asymmetrical, non-linear, S-shaped way when making risky decisions (“value-function dependence”).
-Note also another important difference with expected value theories, where agents are assumed to treat expected utility values linearly, something that does not seem to go away, “even with training and effort” (McDermott 2004, p.
+Second, individuals distort values of outcomes in an asymmetrical, nonlinear, S-shaped way when making risky decisions (“value-function dependence”).
+Note also another important difference from expected value theories, where agents are assumed to treat expected utility values linearly, something that does not seem to go away, “even with training and effort” (McDermott 2004, p.
 293).9 As McDermott (1998, p.
-18) clearly summarize it, “prospect theory predicts that individuals tend to be risk averse in a domain of gains, and relatively risk seeking in a domain of losses.”
-This distinction also separates prospect theory from expected value theory, where the latter assume that whether decision-makers are in a domain of gain or loss should not affect their attitude toward risk (Mercer 2005, p.
+18) clearly summarizes it, “prospect theory predicts that individuals tend to be risk averse in a domain of gains, and relatively risk seeking in a domain of losses.”
+This distinction also separates prospect theory from expected value theory, where the latter assumes that whether decision-makers are in a domain of gain or loss should not affect their attitude toward risk (Mercer 2005, p.
 1).